adiag321/CRM-Analysis-for-Marketing-data/README.md

 ## BRIEF

-1. Performed Data Exploration and Segmentation to study the key characteristic features of potential customers using Python.
+1. Performed `Data Exploration` and `Segmentation` to study the key characteristic features of `Potential customers` using Python.
-2. Executed Hypothesis Testing, Statistical, and Descriptive Analysis to identify sequential demand patterns and Customer Behavior.
+2. Executed `Hypothesis Testing`, `Statistical Analysis`, `Anomaly Detection and Trend Analysis`, and `Feature Engineering` to identify sequential demand patterns and Customer Behavior.
+3. Calculated the top 10 Informative features using `Random Forest Feature Importance`.
+4. Detected `Successful Marketing Channels` and `Underperforming Marketing Campaigns`.
-3. Designed interactive dashboards using Flourish to analyze the trends, give recommendations and publish the findings.
+5. Designed Interactive dashboards using Flourish to analyze the trends, give recommendations and publish the findings.

 ## DATA DESCRIPTION